PocketAppZ/Maintenance/README.md

 You can set scheduled tasks to run whenever you like.
 The following is recommended:

-- Run at logon: No arguments - Set Name to Maintenance - Logon
+- Run at logon: Arguments: "/Logon" (no quotes)  - Set Name to Maintenance - Logon **This just does a quick cleanup**

-- Run Nightly: Arguments: "/FULLCHECKUP /PuranFD C: -s1" (no quotes - REQUIRES Puran Defrag)  - Set Name to Maintenance - Nightly
+- Run Nightly: Arguments: "/FullCheckup /PuranFD C: -s1" (no quotes - REQUIRES Puran Defrag)  - Set Name to Maintenance - Nightly **This is Heavy maintenance**

 GUI: